Best Jobs-to-Be-Done (JTBD) Templates and Examples

 - Tools hired: Lists the current products or solutions that the customer uses to get the job done.

-- Reasons for hire: Explain the specific motivations or pain points driving the customer to hire (use) these tools.
+- Reasons for hire: Explain the specific user motivations or pain points driving the customer to hire (use) these tools.

 - Barriers for hire: Highlight the challenges or objections preventing the customer from fully utilizing or adopting the tools.